 Health care costs continue to rise faster than both wages and inflation.
-In 2019, the Kaiser Family Foundation reported that the average health insurance premium for families with employer-sponsored health insurance surpassed $20,000 for the first time, reaching a dizzying $20,576 per year.
+In 2021, the Kaiser Family Foundation reported that the average health insurance premium for families with employer-sponsored health insurance reached a dizzying $22,221 per year.

 Think of HSAs like individual retirement accounts (IRAs) for medical expenses.

 To cover increasingly high deductibles, Congress allows you to set aside money tax-free in a health savings account.
 You can tap your HSA to pay medical costs until you reach the deductible threshold, at which point the insurance coverage kicks in to cover additional expenses.

 The HSA was created under Title XII of the 2003 Medicare Prescription Drug, Improvement and Modernization Act.
 Modeled after an earlier successful IRS pilot program, the tax benefits encourage you to set aside enough money to cover your medical bills before your health insurance kicks in at your deductible.

 Like an IRA, you contribute money to your HSA account, and you get to deduct the contribution from your taxable income.
 But you also get the tax benefits of a Roth IRA: the money grows and compounds tax-free, and you pay no taxes on withdrawals either.

 You can withdraw the money at any time, but withdrawals must go toward qualified medical expenses.
 More on those shortly.

 The idea is simple: you get a tax break for setting aside money for health care costs.
 It works like an emergency fund specifically for medical expenses.

 Health savings accounts come in two broad types, checking-style accounts and investment accounts.
 The former work like checking accounts, as a cash deposit account insured by FDIC, which you can tap to pay for expenses by writing checks or swiping a debit card.
 Investment accounts work like brokerage accounts, where you pick and choose investments.